allenai/signal-and-noise/README.md

 ### Calculating SNR

-The core finding of our work is the ratio between *signal*, a benchmark's ability to separate models; and *noise*, a benchmark's sensitivity to random variability during training steps.
-Given a set of models scores representing signal and noise, this will reproduce our metric:
+Our core signal to noise calculation can be produced in a few lines, given a scores from a population of models (`signal_scores`) and intermediate checkpoints (`noise_scores`):

 ```python
 import numpy as np